Hima-hashish/S.Calculator/README.md

 # S.Calculator
-Calculator Using HTML & CSS (using div &amp; grid)
+Calculator Using HTML & CSS (using div & grid)